DebugBridge/Air_Feed_COVID_Tracker/README.md

 ### Installation
 - npm install
 - npm install cypress --dev
+- npm start
+- cypress open

 <!-- Usage - Further details on how the project is meant to be used may be helpful.
 For a library or framework, this section would outline how to use the library within another project (see socket.io  ).
 For a service that is meant to be used within a larger project architecture, instructions on how to integrate may be necessary (see node-statsD  ). -->